Icinga/icingaweb2-module-jira/doc/03-Configuration.md

 A little bit weird, but it should work fine.
 And as this field is usually not shown anywhere, it shouldn't disturb.

+If you also set the icingaKeyPrefix to something that is not `''` like `cluster1` your JQL construct will look like this:

+    icingaKey ~ "\"BEGIN_cluster1_example.com!Disk SpaceEND\""

 ## Fill Jira Custom Fields

 For your customized workflows you might need this module to ship additional